 UFD-AER1 New development is not subject to intolerable levels of risk from natural hazards.
 UFD-AER2 There is greater use of walking, cycling and public transport in urban areas.
 UFD-AER3 Vehicle kilometres travelled per capita are reduced.
 UFD-AER4 Solid waste entering landfill is reduced.
 UFD-AER5 Indigenous biodiversity in urban (including rural-residential) areas is improved.
 UFD-AER6 Most rural-residential development occurs in identified areas.
 UFD-AER7 Rural-residential development does not inhibit ability to allow for expected urban expansion needs.
-UFD-AER8 Fragmentation of high class soils is reduced.
+UFD-AER8 Fragmentation of highly productive land is reduced.
 UFD-AER9 New development does not impact on the efficiency and effectiveness of existing infrastructure.

-UFD-AER10 Development of the built environment does not result in a reduction in valued natural environments, amenity values, landscapes, and heritage sites, or amenity values, recognising however that amenity values will change over time within tier 1 and 3 urban environments.
+UFD-AER10 Development of the built environment does not result in a reduction in valued natural environments, landscapes, heritage sites, or amenity values, recognising however that amenity values will change over time within tier 1 and 3 urban environments.
 UFD-AER11 New urban developments are more compact.
 UFD-AER12 Development of the built environment does not prevent extraction of minerals from identified significant mineral resources.
 UFD-AER13 Development does not reduce access to water bodies and the coast.
 UFD-AER14 There is increased adoption of low-impact stormwater design.
 UFD-AER15 There are increased examples of green/sustainable technologies in the Waikato region.

-UFD-AER16 Development in the Future Proof area is consistent with the Future Proof Guiding Principles (Section A3 of Future Proof Growth-Strategy).
+UFD-AER16 Development in the Future Proof area is consistent with the Future Proof Guiding Principles (Section A3 of Future Proof Strategy).
 UFD-AER17 District plans provide for the development of marae and papakāinga.
-UFD-AER18 Development in Thames-Coromandel District is consistent with the directions of Blueprint.
-UFD-AER19 Development in Taupō-District is consistent with the directions of Taupō-2050.
-UFD-AER20 Development in Franklin is consistent with the directions of the Franklin District Growth Strategy.
 UFD-AER21 Regionally significant industry is retained and provided for.
 UFD-AER22 Development in tier 3 local authorities is consistent with a council-approved growth strategy or equivalent council strategies and plans that have been developed in accordance with Regional Policy Statement policies.
 UFD-AER23 Reduced greenhouse gas emissions in tier 1 and 3 urban environments.